ajshoesmith/Portfolio-Site/README.md

 - Engineering projects
 - Technical skills and expertise

+# Navigate to the ./src/components for examples of my React components and scripts.

 ## 🌐 Website Features

 The website features several interactive elements to enhance the user experience, including: